 There is no speakers' list.
-Delegates wishing to speak should raise their placard and must be recognized by the Chair.
+In a virtual simulation, delegates wishing to speak should use the videoconferencing software's feature to virtually raise their hands and must be recognized by the Chair; physically raising one's hand on video is not sufficient.
 It is the Chair's obligation to ensure and guide the flow of communication, and to afford each member an equal opportunity to speak.
 The Chair is assisted by the Secretary in keeping track of the proceedings including the fair administration of the right to speak.
 The length of speaking time will be set by Chair.
 The proceedings correspond roughly to a "moderated caucus" at Model United Nations.
-Delegates make their statements while seated around the table.
 Participants need not address each other through the Chair.
 The Chair, however, may comment on statements and express the view of the Presidency like all other delegates.
 Participants may yield the remaining speaking time to a fellow member state by indicating so at the end of their speech.
 If not, the Chair may call upon another participant.
 When time is yielded, only the time remaining to the original speaker is granted to the new speaker.
 However, the Chair may expand this allotment if the Chair feels that it is necessary.